Last Updated: January 25, 2021

 Before you create a password for your vault, McAfee will prompt you to choose security questions and provide answers.
 While security questions are clearly vulnerable to social engineering, it is a nice additional layer of security.

-Moving on with my McAfee review.
+Moving on with my McAfee review to check out its parental control capabilities.
 Safe Family is useful if you want to have a closer look at what your kids are doing online.
 It has a decent (albeit not perfect) content filter.
 To use Safe Family, you will have to create a profile for your child.
 After that, you can remotely monitor websites browsed, apps opened, and time spent online.

 One interesting feature I found in Safe Family was the option to ask for permission.
 If you are a kid, you can ask for permission to visit a website that the content filter blocked.